-- Selecting a subset of the data.
+- Selecting a subset of the data

-- Sort data for modeling.
+- Sort data for modeling

-- Remove or replace missing values or empty values.
+- Remove or replace missing values or empty values

-- Providing a report on data quality.
+- Providing a report on data quality

 Before data mining, the database must undergo data cleansing and conversion to ensure it is in an acceptable format.
-Initially, the data is normalized to make it ready for input into the appropriate program.
-An explanation of data normalization will be provided later.
+Initially, the data is normalised to make it ready for input into the appropriate programme.
+Explanation of data normalisation will be provided at a later time.

-Normalizing the data causes it to be in an interval (L, H), for which the following relationship can be used.
+Normalizing the data causes the data to be in an interval [L, H], for which the following relationship can be used